Project Principal Investigator: Prof. Raj Ramesar

-Scientific Officer (Project leader): Ms. Lisa Roberts (Research and Diagnostics)
+Senior Scientific Officer (Project leader): Dr. Lisa Roberts

 The Retinal Research Group

-L – R: Ms Lisa Roberts, Prof Raj Ramesar, Prof Jacquie Greenberg
+L – R: Dr Lisa Roberts, Prof Raj Ramesar, Emeritus Prof Jacquie Greenberg

-The research into retinal degenerative disorders (RDDs) in Southern Africa involves the characterisation of the genetic basis of inherited blindness.
-Our research to date has led us to identify two novel genes – PRPF8 and CA4.
-We have also found the causative gene defects (mutations) in many South African families with RDDs, in many other genes.
+The research into inherited retinal disorders (IRDs) in Southern Africa involves the characterisation of the genetic basis of inherited blindness.
+Our research to date has led us to identify three novel genes – PRPF8, CA4, and IDH3A.
+We have also found the causative gene defects (mutations) in many South African families with IRDs, in many other genes.
 We have noticed in the 20 years since the research project was started, that the most prevalent genetic defects in the USA & the UK are present in South Africans at an almost insignificant incidence, indicating a novel gene pool for this group of disorders.

-– Analysis of common mutations of the ABCA4 gene in South Africans (The “Quick 7” test)
+– Analysis of hypomorphic and complex mutations of the ABCA4 gene in South Africans

 – Understanding the molecular pathogenesis of mutations in the CA4 and PRPF8 genes

-- View a list of publications and previous postgraduate students on the RDD research project
+- View a list of publications and previous postgraduate students on the IRD research project

 TO PARTICIPATE IN THE RESEARCH PROGRAMME

 Written informed consent has to be obtained from all individuals before any research can be undertaken.
-To enquire about participating in the research programme, please contact Prof. Jacquie Greenberg or Retina South Africa.
+To enquire about participating in the research programme, please contact the UCT Retina Team or Retina South Africa.
 Please note the forms below that need to accompany all samples that are sent to the UCT laboratory.

-a) Asper Microarray chips: Mutation screening can be performed by Asper Ophthalmics, in Estonia (Europe), as part of a diagnostic screening process.
+A) Asper targetted NGS (Next Generation Sequencing): Mutation screening can be performed by Asper Ophthalmics, in Estonia (Europe), as part of a diagnostic screening process.
 This takes approximately 3 months as all meaningful Asper results are verified at UCT prior to result delivery.
 For information about this testing option, please contact Retina South Africa.

-c) Diagnostic testing arising from the research programme (testing for a known familial mutation): Once a genetic mutation has been identified through the research, and is confirmed, that family can be offered diagnostic testing for their specific mutation, at a cost.
-Given that the exact mutation is known, this is a much simpler process and consequently, the cost is considerably less than when mutation screening has to be performed, as in (a) and (b) above.
+F) Diagnostic testing arising from the research programme (testing for a known familial mutation): Once a genetic mutation has been identified through the research, and is confirmed, that family can be offered diagnostic testing for their specific mutation, at a cost.
+Given that the exact mutation is known, this is a much simpler process and consequently, the cost is considerably less than when mutation screening has to be performed, as in (A), (B) and (C) above.

 The diagnostic testing, and then the delivery of genetic results to individuals, is according to a very strict protocol, as follows: